theasp/mini-ci/README.txt

   │ # for a username or password.
 Use ~/.netrc or ssh keys for remote │ # repositories.
   │ #GIT_URL="<url>"
   │
+  │ # GIT_BRANCH: The branch of the repository.
+Only affects the initial │ # checkout.
+Defaults to "master".
+  │ GIT_BRANCH="master"
+  │
   │ # SVN_URL: The URL to the repository.
 Fetching the URL must not ask │ # for a username or password.
 Use ~/.netrc or ssh keys for remote